vargalott/euler-set-solver/README.md

 > $ task vsconfigure
 > ```

-1. Run the build command or open Visual Studio solution in the ./build diirectory for manual build:
+1. Run the build command or open Visual Studio solution in the ./build directory for manual build:
 ```
 $ cmake --build ./build --config <Debug|Release>